-If you cannot diagnose and correct a problem by using the information in this chapter, see "Start here" and Appendix D, "Getting help and technical assistance," on page 747 for more information.
+If you cannot diagnose and correct a problem by using the information in this chapter, see "Start here" on page 107 and Appendix D "Getting help and technical assistance" on page 899 for more information.

 Start here

 You can solve many problems without outside assistance by following the troubleshooting procedures in this documentation and on the World Wide Web.